Mississippi Forestry Consulting FAQs

 What areas of Mississippi does Southeast Forestlands offer forestry consulting?

-We provide professional forestry consulting and timber services throughout the state of Mississippi, working with landowners of all sizes.
+We provide professional forestry consulting and timber services throughout Mississippi, working with landowners of all sizes.

 How can I profit from owning timberland in Mississippi?

 The key to making a profit from timberland and selling timber in Mississippi is all in the harvest.
 It’s vital to harvest at the ideal moment when your timber has hit its prime and when the Mississippi timber prices are beneficial for you.
-Southeast Forestlands has a network of established timber buyers, so your timber will be placed in front of buyers who are ready to purchase.
-Plus we oversee the timing of your harvest, accurate timber appraisals of your property, the entire harvest, bidding/selling process, paperwork, and every other aspect of selling timber.
+Southeast Forestlands has a network of established timber buyers, so your timber will be presented to buyers ready to purchase.
+Plus, we oversee the timing of your harvest, the accurate timber appraisal of your property, the entire harvest and bidding/selling process, the paperwork, and every other aspect of selling timber.
 Our goal is to make selling your timber in Mississippi as simple and straightforward as possible.
 You can also earn income from owning Mississippi timberland by leasing land for hunting, earning carbon credits, selling pine straw, and increasing land value over time with a comprehensive forestry management plan by Southeast Forestlands.

 How do I sell my timber in Mississippi?